-In subsec. (g), the Smaller War Plants Corporation was omitted from the definition of the term "contracting agency," in subsec. (g) on the authority of section 207 of Act June 30, 1947, which provided: "The liquidation of the affairs of the Smaller War Plants Corporation administered by the Reconstruction Finance Corporation pursuant to Executive Order 9665 shall be carried out by the Reconstruction Finance Corporation, notwithstanding the provisions of the last paragraph of section 5 of the First War Powers Act, 1941 [section 605 of Title 50, Appendix, War and National Defense].
+In subsec. (g), the Smaller War Plants Corporation was omitted from the definition of the term "contracting agency," in subsec. (g) on the authority of section 207 of Act June 30, 1947, which provided: "The liquidation of the affairs of the Smaller War Plants Corporations of the Smaller War Plants Corporation was supplied to the Smaller War Plants Corporation was of the Smaller War Plants Corporation was omitted from the Smaller War Plants Corporation was omitted from the Smaller War Plants Corporation was omitted from the definition of the term "contraction of the term "contraction tion administered by the Reconstruction Finance Corporation pursuant to Executive Order 9665 shall be carried out by the Reconstruction Finance Corporation, notwithstanding the provisions of the last paragraph of section 5 of the First War Powers Act, 1941 [section 605 of Title 50, Appendix, War and National Defense].
 The Smaller War Plants Corporation is hereby abolished."